So you want to know what is tally?

 For a manufacturing entity there are functions such as Units (Work) and Production Types by which information regarding production done by employees in specific units can also be measured.

 Complex payroll calculations are automatically done in Tally when we use the Payroll function.
+These calculations often require many hours for the calculation but in Tally it is done in automatically.

 Image Credit: U.S. Army Corps of Engineers Europe District